Jack Emanuel: Early life

-Emanuel was born on 13 December 1918, in Enfield, New South Wales.
-His parents were Robert and Elsie Emanuel; though given the forenames Errol John he was commonly known as Jack Emanuel.
+Errol John Emanuel was born on 13 December 1918, in Enfield, New South Wales.
+He was the son of Robert and Elsie Emanuel and went by the name of Jack.
 Emanuel attended school in Sydney and joined the New South Wales Police Force in June 1940.
 In 1941, he joined the New South Wales Fire Brigades.
 Emanuel applied to the Department of External Territories in September 1944 for a posting with the New Guinea Police Force but was told that civil administration in the Territory of New Guinea (modern-day Papua New Guinea), which was a League of Nations mandate of Australia, had ceased following the 1942 Japanese invasion.
 He married Alma May Brown in Bankstown on 7 October 1944, they had one son and one daughter.